-School tuition, payable in monthly installments, is set by The Tree House Board of Director's in accordance with the programs being offered and is designed to cover expenses within the contracted enrollment.
+School tuition, payable in monthly installments, is set by The Tree House Board of Directors in accordance with the programs being offered and is designed to cover expenses within the contracted enrollment.
 The following policies pertain to tuition and associated extra fees:

 At the time of registration, one month's tuition is due.
 Thereafter, monthly tuition payments are due one month in advance on the first of each month.
-Checks should be made payable to The Tree House and mailed or delivered to The Tree House office.
-If payment is not received by the 10th of the month, a late fee of \$15.00 will be imposed.
+Prior to the start of the new school year, families will enroll in Tuition Express.
+Tuition Express is the company used to collect tuition and any additional fees from families on a monthly basis.
+Tuition can be paid through the ProCare app using this company.
+Tuition is due on the 1st of the month.
+If payment is not received by the 10th of the month, Tuition Express will automatically draw payment from the provided account.
 Should payment not be received by the 10th of the month, the child will not be permitted to continue in the school's programs.
 The participant will, however, continue to be responsible for any outstanding tuition payments and fees.

-In the event a check is returned by a bank due to insufficient funds, a \$25.00 service charge will be imposed.
+In the event a payment is returned by a bank due to insufficient funds, a \$25.00 service charge will be imposed.